Search Results :

 Configure Drupal login using LDAP / Active Directory

-Drupal LDAP Login module allows your LDAP / Window Active Directory users to login to Drupal using their LDAP / Active Directory ( AD ) credentials.
-In addition to LDAP, this module also allows you to login using NTLM and Kerberos.
-We provide Drupal LDAP/AD SSO login module which is compatible with Drupal 7, Drupal 8, Drupal 9, and as well as Drupal 10.
+The Drupal LDAP Login module allows your LDAP / Window Active Directory users to login to Drupal using their LDAP / Active Directory (AD) credentials.
+This module also supports Windows auto-login based on currently logged-in Windows users using the NTLM and Kerberos authentication protocol.
+We provide a Drupal LDAP AD SSO login module compatible with Drupal 7, Drupal 8, Drupal 9, and Drupal 10.

 • Download the module: